imba/imba.io/content/manual.md

 css .btn@hover
     background: #81e6d9
 ```
+Styles are declared using the `css` keyword.
 Besides using indentation instead of `{}`, making `;` optional, and using `@pseudo` instead of `:pseudo` it looks like regular css.
 Line breaks are also optional.
 The following few snippets might look messy at first glance, but bear with us.

 ```imba
 css .btn